cloudfoundry/log-cache/README.md

 Query Parameters:

-- **starttime** is UNIX timestamp in seconds.
+- **starttime** is UNIX timestamp in nanoseconds.
 It defaults to the start of the cache (e.g. `date +%s`).
 Start time is inclusive. `[starttime..endtime)`
-- **endtime** is UNIX timestamp in seconds.
+- **endtime** is UNIX timestamp in nanoseconds.
 It defaults to current time of the cache (e.g. `date +%s`).
 End time is exclusive. `[starttime..endtime)`
 - **envelopetype** is filter for Envelope Type.
 The available filters are:
   `log`, `counter`, `gauge`, `timer`, and `event`.
 If set, then only those